mtnfog/entitydb/README.md

 # EntityDB

+For help using and configuring EntityDB please refer to the [wiki](https://github.com/mtnfog/entitydb/wiki).
+More information about EntityDB may be available on our website at http://www.mtnfog.com/products/entitydb/.

 EntityDB is an application that integrates several components to provide a unified means for storing and querying entities (people, places, and things).
 This project includes the Entity Query Language (EQL) which facilitates querying entities across various underlying databases through a single query language.

 As EntityDB matures its goals are to provide a means for storing and querying entities that's scalable, efficient, and useful to the community.

-For help configuring and using EntityDB refer to the [Documentation](https://github.com/mtnfog/entitydb/blob/master/documentation.md).
-More information about EntityDB may be available on our website at http://www.mtnfog.com/products/entitydb/.

-## Architecture
+## Architectural Overview

 ![Architecture](https://www.mtnfog.com/wp-content/uploads/2016/02/entitydb-architecture.png)